temporalio/documentation/docs/get-started.md

 title: Temporal documentation
 ---

-Temporal re-imagines state-dependent service-orchestrated application development, and so much more.
+Temporal reimagines state-dependent service-orchestrated application development, and so much more.

 ## Get started